SoftUni-Internal/interactive-content/EN/03-Advanced-Function/07-Homework.md

 [image assetsSrc="advanced-functions-12.png" /]

-The math-savvy may notice that the given cross product formula results in a scalar, instead of a vector - we are only measuring the length of the resulting vector, since cross product is not possible in 2D, it will exist purely in the z-dimension.
+The math-savvy may notice that the given cross product formula results in a scalar, instead of a vector - we are only measuring the length of the resulting vector since cross product is not possible in 2D, it will exist purely in the z-dimension.

 If you do not know what this all means, ignore this paragraph, it is irrelevant to the solution.